Jack Critchley: Federal politics

 Held on 28 April 1951, the election resulted in the ALP losing control of the Senate.
-Critchley was in third position on the ALP senate ticket for South Australia, and was elected sixth of the ten seats available.
+Critchley was in third position on the ALP senate ticket for South Australia, and was the sixth of ten candidates elected.
 He was a member of the House Committee from 21 November 1951 to 4 November 1955.
-At the 1953 Australian Senate election, Critchley was first on the ALP senate ticket, and was elected first of the five seats available.
+At the 1953 Australian Senate election, Critchley was first on the ALP senate ticket, and was the first of five candidates elected.
 According to his family, when the ALP split over the issue of communism in 1955, Critchley refused to join the Catholic-dominated breakaway Australian Labor Party (Anti-Communist) – later the Democratic Labour Party – despite being offered the position of party leader in the Senate.
-In 1956, Critchley and his South Australian Labor colleague Senator John Ryan advocated for a national serviceman, Private F. S. Luxton, who had been hospitalised for three months after his expiry of his training obligation period, to be compensated for the physical disabilities he had suffered.
+In 1956, Critchley and his South Australian Labor colleague Senator John Ryan advocated for a national serviceman, Private F. S. Luxton, who had been hospitalised for three months after the expiry of his training obligation period, to be compensated for the physical disabilities he had suffered.
 In November 1957, the Menzies government brought fourteen banking bills to the evenly-matched Senate, and despite ill health, Critchley attended the chamber to ensure the bills were defeated.

 Long periods of absence from the Senate due to illness in his latter years resulted in his resignation as opposition whip in September 1957, and he did not contest the 1958 Australian federal election.
 He was replaced in the first position on the ALP ticket by Jim Toohey, who was elected.
 Critchley retired from the Senate on 30 June 1959 at the conclusion of his term.